test-mongodb-incubator/.github/profile/README.md

 * Each project must document its governance model in the README or CONTRIBUTING.md
 * Maintainers must be identified
 * Decision-making and issue resolution processes must be clear
-* External contributions should follow a Code of Conduct (e.g. MongoDB Community CoC)
+* External contributions should follow the [MongoDB Code of Conduct](https://www.mongodb.com/community-code-of-conduct)

 ## Communication and Labeling Guidelines